Updated: 2025/Nov/16

 implemented by sqlite3_mutex_try().
 On those systems,

 sqlite3_mutex_try() will always return SQLITE_BUSY.
-The SQLite core only
+In most cases the

-ever uses sqlite3_mutex_try() as an optimization so this is acceptable
+SQLite core only uses sqlite3_mutex_try() as an optimization, so this is

 The sqlite3_mutex_leave() routine exits a mutex that was previously